agendazhang/Peggle/README.md

 ### Integration Tests

+* Test main menu
+	* The main menu should show 2 buttons, "Load Levels" and "Design Level".
+	* If I select "Load Levels", it should bring me to the Level Selector where I am able to choose a level to edit in the Level Designer or play in the game screen.
+	* If I select "Design Level", it should bring me to the Level Designer with an empty board.

 * Test selecting a peg on the palette in Level Designer
 	* When app is first opened to the Level Designer part, the blue peg should be highlighted to indicate selection by default and the other buttons should be dimmed to indicate not selected.
 	* When I press the orange peg, the orange peg should be highlighted to indicate selection and the other buttons should be dimmed to indicate not selected.